oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-configuration-compliance-management/em-configuration-compliance-management.md

   ![](images/ecm2_One_Time_Db_Comparison_Menu-1.png " ")

-3. Go to Templates library on the left panel, Clicking on Templates will navigate to Comparison Templates Page.
+3. Go to the Templates library on the left panel, Clicking on Templates will navigate to Comparison Templates Page.

   ![](images/Compare_Drift_Template_Image_1.png " ")